jhawthorn/execjs-fastnode/README.md

 [mini_racer](https://github.com/discourse/mini_racer) is another option.

 The ExecJS Node runtime has its benefits as well.
-It should works on jRuby and other non-MRI runtimes.
+It should work on jRuby and other non-MRI runtimes.
 If this were merged upstream it would give developers fast javascript execution without needing an extra gem or configuration, just a working `node` somewhere in `$PATH`.

 ## Development